 HOW CAN I SUPPORT THE LSP?

-The funding goes some way to smoothing out the (sometimes terrifying) financial peaks and troughs.
-However, I still rely on the support of the amazing people who love following the journey and appreciate what it takes to keep it on the road.
+However, I have been buoyed by the support of the amazing people who love following the journey and appreciate what it takes to keep it (and me!) on the road.

 WILL THERE BE AN EXHIBITION?